-- 1. To provide stricter and more detailed criteria for establishing a Council candidate's residency in the Council district.
-Developing structured, objective criteria will help ensure proof of district residency for Council candidates. - 2.
+- 1. To provide stricter and more detailed criteria for establishing a Council candidate's residency in the Council district, and to provide detailed criteria for establishing a Mayoral candidate's residency in the City.
+Developing structured, objective criteria will help ensure proof of district residency for Council and City residency for Mayoral candidates. - 2.
 To provide stricter and more detailed criteria for establishing current Councilmembers' residency in the districts they represent during their term in office.
 Developing structured, objective criteria will help ensure proof of district residency during the entire term of a Councilmember. - 3.
-To protect the interests of all Fresno citizens and insure proper representation by developing policies that will help ensure that the Councilmembers truly reside in the district they represent. - 4.
+To protect the interests of all Fresno citizens and ensure proper representation by developing policies that will help ensure that the Councilmembers truly reside in the district they represent, and within the City limits in the case of the Mayor. - 4.
 Adopt enabling legislation via a municipal resolution to establish necessary policies.